adamlglover/Scorpion/README.md

 A dynamic new computer language implemented in C++

 # Info
 I will be developing a new Computer language called Scorpion.
 Scorpion, alike java, is a platform independant language.
-Scorpion will have a VM that works as the middle layer between the Operating System and the source code.
-Once the High level source code is compiled all the way down to binary level(the code that the VM understands) the program can run seemlessly on any operating system that has the Scorpion VM on it.
+Scorpion will have a VM that works as the middle layer between the Operating System and the underlying hardware.
+Once the High level source code is compiled all the way down to binary level(the code that the VM understands) the program can run seemlessly on any operating system that has the Scorpion VM on it with little to no code modifications at all.
 The high level language rules and syntax will be developed after the VM.
 Writing programs in the vm will operate at a low level allowing the simulation of programming a real computer.
 Below is a diagram of how it is platform independant(alot like java):

 ![alt tag](https://github.com/AndroDevcd/Scorpion/blob/master/diagrams/platfom_execution.png)